microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-6/solution.md

 * Discover and migrate with Java Tomcat applications to App Service Linux and to Azure Kubernetes Service.
 * Containerize your ASP.NET web apps and move them to either Windows Containers on App Service or to Azure Kubernetes Service.

+> [!WARNING]
-**💥 Currently this feature has a few [limitations](https://learn.microsoft.com/en-us/azure/migrate/concepts-migration-webapps#limitations) and therefore it can't be used to migrate web apps directly from physical servers.
+> **Currently this feature has a few [limitations](https://learn.microsoft.com/en-us/azure/migrate/concepts-migration-webapps#limitations) and therefore it can't be used to migrate web apps directly from physical servers.
 However, we can use it at least to perform the assessment of our web apps and use the [App Service migration assistant tool](https://learn.microsoft.com/en-us/azure/app-service/app-service-asp-net-migration) for the migration.**

 Open the [Azure Portal](https://portal.azure.com) and navigate to the previousley created Azure Migrate project.
 Select *Servers, databases and web apps*, make sure that the right Azure Migrate Project is selected and click on *Assess* and select *Azure App Service (Preview)* from the drop down list.